Azania (Somalia)

 Azania (Azaaniya, أزانيا), officially the Republic of Azania (Dawladda Azaaniya), was a self-proclaimed autonomous state of Jubaland in southern Somalia that existed from 2011 to 2013.
-A group of Somali politicians proclaimed the creation of Azania on 3 April 2011 in Nairobi, with Mohamed Abdi Mohamed as its President.
+A group of Somali politicians proclaimed the creation of Azania on 3 April 2011 in Nairobi, with Mohamed Abdi Mohamed Gandhi as President.
+Abdiaziz Osman Mohamud as Vice President.
 The state's main intentions were to contest al-Shabaab, which largely controlled Jubaland.

 The Government of Kenya supported the creation of Azania to create a buffer state between Kenya and Somalia, and to train and legitimize Azanian militias to fight against al-Shabaab in Jubaland.
 Kenya further launched Operation Linda Nchi in October 2011, sending in the Kenya Defence Forces to combat al-Shabaab in Jubaland.

 Various players in Jubaland, contested the Government of Azania's legitimacy.
 Azania had little de facto control over its territory between al-Shabaab, Kenya, and other Somali militias.
 Azania disappeared from notice after delegates formed a new Jubaland government on 15 May 2013, with Raskamboni Movement leader Ahmed Mohamed Islam Madobe as President.